 |Example||Supplies made to SEZ or SEZ Developers||Fresh milk, fruits and vegetables, curd, bread, meat etc.||Alcohol for human consumption, petroleum products, etc.|

 The GST Act covers most goods and services taxable under GST.
-In this Article we will cover topics like items not included in GST, and items on which GST would not be applicable to, Items not under GST / GST not applicable items/ GST not applicable products in india/ Which items are not included in GST and much more.
+Here, we explain items on which gst is not applicable, gst not applicable items, things on which gst is not applicable, goods on which gst is not applicable, Items not under GST / GST not applicable on which items/ GST not applicable products in india/ Which items are not included in GST and much more.

 As per Schedule III, the following are the sectors where GST is not applicable and GST is not levied on which of the following:

 Employment services are not subject to tax under GST.
 In other words, GST does not apply to services by employees to the employer in the course of their employment.
 However, as per Circular No. 140/10/2020-GST dated 10th June 2020 it has been clarified that GST is leviable on remuneration paid by companies to the independent director defined as per Section 149(6) of the Companies Act, 2013 or other directors who are not the employees of the said company.
 Above circular no. 140/10/2020-GST dated 10th June 2020 also clarifies the leviability of GST on remuneration that is subject to TDS u/s 194J of Income Tax Act, 1961 as Fees for Professional or Technical services, to directors who receive remuneration other than “salaries”.
 The liability to discharge the applicable GST is on a reverse charge basis which is in the hands of the recipient of the services, i.e. company.